 Do You Need A Pitching Wedge And Sand Wedge?

-Both the pitching wedge and the sand wedge are high loft clubs.
+Do you need a sand wedge?
+Yes, both the pitching wedge and the sand wedge are high loft clubs and serve distinct purposes in a game.

 The pitching wedge generally has a loft of 45-50 degrees, and the sand wedge usually sits around 56 degrees.